-Uber, a cab company valued at $51 Billion without even owning a single cab has raised many eyebrows.
-The business model of Uber has created what is called the ripple effect in the on demand economy.
+Uber, a cab company valued at $51 Billion without even owning a single cab, has raised many eyebrows.
+The business model of Uber has created what is called the ripple effect in the on-demand economy.
 The widespread term ‘Uber for X’ says it all.
-But, “What led to the massive success of Uber?” is a question that many of you would be interested to get an answer to.
-I, here at Juggernaut, dug deep into Uber’s Business Model and researched their strategies to answer this million dollar (or maybe a billion dollar) question for you.
+But, “What led to the massive success of Uber?” is a question that many of you would be interested in getting an answer to.
+Here at Juggernaut, I dug deep into Uber’s Business Model and researched their strategies to answer this million-dollar (or maybe a billion-dollar) question for you.

 The question: What led to Uber’s Success?

 I’ll answer this with the help of Alex Osterwalder’s Business Model Canvas.
-To be precise in my answer and for better explanation I have divided the Uber Business Model canvas into 2 parts.
+To be precise in my answer and for a better explanation, I have divided the Uber Business Model canvas into 2 parts.

 First part: Product